Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle: Introduction

-With a clever choice of $v$, it turns out that the Ward identity can be used to express the centered linear statistic $\mathfrak X_n(f)-\mathbb E_n \mathfrak X_n(f)$ in a more convenient way.
-A similar procedure works when one considers a perturbed potential $V(z) - \frac1{n} h(z)$ for some function $h$.
-Then comparing both linear statistics, one notices a difference that is linear in $h$.
-When this is the case, as shown in Lemma 1.4 in \cite{AmHeMa}, we have a CLT.
-We explain the method in more detail in Section \ref{sec:CLT}.
-Our method differs in several ways.
+{Our method differs in several ways}.
 For example, there is no limiting empirical measure with a two-dimensional support and there is no obstacle function in the usual sense.
 Nevertheless, there are associated objects that exist for any finite $n$ and, armed with explicit formulae, we are able to adapt the method of Ward identities.